nikitran/AndroidTraining/README.md

 ### Explain the Android Architecture and its key components?
 The Android architecture is a stack of technology that allows an application to run on an android OS.
 There are 5 layers and 6 component

-- 1. Linux Kernel - bottom layer
+1. Linux Kernel - (bottom layer)
-- 2. Libraries & ART
+2. Libraries & ART
-- 3. Java framework API
+3. Java framework API
-- 4. Application - top layer
+4. Application - (top layer)

 ### What is the difference between Dalvik and ART?
 - Dalvik - JIT(just in time)compilation (compilation done during the execution of the application, at runtime)